 - Coenzyme Q10: Can It Prevent Statin Side Effects?
 (Mayo Foundation for Medical Education and Research)

 - Are You Taking the Right Treatment for Your High Cholesterol?
-(Consumers Union of U.S.) Available in Spanish
+(Consumers Union of U.S.) Also in Spanish

-- FDA Expands Advice on Statin Risks (Food and Drug Administration) Available in Spanish
+- FDA Expands Advice on Statin Risks (Food and Drug Administration) Also in Spanish

 - Rhabdomyolysis from Statins: What's the Risk?
 (Mayo Foundation for Medical Education and Research)